 Tyler B. Thompson is a trial attorney in the firm’s San Diego office.
-Mr. Thompson practices in the areas of professional liability, public entity liability, construction law, employment law, general liability, and general business litigation.
+Mr. Thompson practices in the areas of professional liability, public entity liability, construction law, employment law, maritime law, general liability, and general business litigation.
 Mr. Thompson’s practice has an emphasis on the defense of design professionals including architects and engineers, as well as the defense of counties, cities, sheriffs, police officers, and other public employees.
 Mr. Thompson has defended claims for breach of contract, negligence, civil rights violations, fraud, personal injury, and wrongful death.

 Mr. Thompson is a member of the North County San Diego County Bar Association and the San Diego County Bar Association.
 He is licensed to practice in the Superior Court of California as well as the Central and Southern District Courts of California.

 Mr. Thompson received his Bachelors of Arts Degree from the University of California, Santa Cruz and his Juris Doctor from the University of San Diego School of Law.
 While in law school, Mr. Thompson was a member of the school’s National Trial Team and a member of the San Diego Journal of Climate and Energy Law.
 Mr. Thompson also held two internships with the United States District Court for the Southern District of California in the chambers of the Honorable Judge Gonzalo P. Curiel and the Honorable Bernard G. Skomal.